Welcome to day 3 of our series on containerd

 our Go client library.

-What isn’t ctr
+What isn’t ctr?

-As a development tool and demonstrator, ctr
+As a development tool and demonstrator, ctr isn’t the recommended way to

 use containerd in a production setting.
-While ctr
+While ctr is what we use for our own

 development (and thus, should work), we’ve